-Web content also include content in other forms apart from the written word.
-Well-crafted web content will also have images, videos, and podcasts to support the text form and make the whole page more attractive, impactful and valuable.
-If it is information posted to provide your audience the data they are looking for, then such information can be categorized as web content.
+Web content also includes content in other forms apart from the written word.
+Well-crafted web content will also have images, videos, and podcasts to support the text form and make the whole page more attractive, impactful, and valuable.
+If it is information posted to provide your audience with the data they are looking for, then such information can be categorized as web content.
 It follows that information-sharing is a prelude to educating your audience and gaining their trust.

 At the same time, it also helps you create a bond with your targeted audience that can help you sell your products and/or services.
 Web content can help your organization earn profit in the long term although it must be borne in mind that selling, promoting, and creating sales opportunities are not the intended end goals of web content.